-Policy: The Glunz & Jensen Group has formulated a policy for social and employee conditions stating that we always seek to promote a healthy working culture among our employees and always seek to take precautionary measures to prevent work related accidents.
+Statement: The Glunz & Jensen Group has formulated an intention for social and employee conditions stating that we always seek to promote a healthy working culture among our employees and always seek to take precautionary measures to prevent work related accidents.

-Actions and results: In 2019/20 the Group continued its efforts to focus on our employees in order to ensure continued personal development.
-We do this by hosting annual employee development interviews which all our employees attended in 2019/20.
+Actions and results: In 2020/21 the Group continued its efforts to focus on our employees in order to ensure continued personal development.
+We do this by hosting annual employee development interviews which all our employees attended in 2020/21.

-The Group has established safety committees in all locations and continued to offer first aid courses to staff members and ongoing maintenance of these.
-The number of serious employee accidents was 0 in 2019/20.
+The Group has established safety committees and will continue to offer first aid courses to staff members and ongoing maintenance of these.
+The number of serious employee accidents was 0 in 2020/21.